HeyGen x Zapier | Automate AI video creation workflows

 Which teams are automating

-From sales outreach to global content localisation, HeyGen and Zapier replace the manual video production process with event-driven workflows that run themselves.
+From sales outreach to global content localization, HeyGen and Zapier replace the manual video production process with event-driven workflows that run themselves.

-When a new lead is added to HubSpot or a Google Sheet row is created, automatically generate a personalised avatar video and deliver it to the prospect’s inbox before your competitor does.
+When a new lead is added to HubSpot or a Google Sheet row is created, automatically generate a personalized avatar video and deliver it to the prospect’s inbox before your competitor does.

 Event-triggered onboarding